Organised by RGI and the International Copper Association (ICA)

-Our second session of the ‘Resilient & Optimised Grids’ Webinar Series will explore how Aurubis is pioneering circular copper strategies for sustainable energy infrastructure.
-Register now to discover how copper recycling and responsible sourcing can strengthen Europe’s grid resilience!
+Our second session of the ‘Resilient & Optimised Grids’ Webinar Series explored how Aurubis is pioneering circular copper strategies for sustainable energy infrastructure.
+Check out the materials and recording to discover how copper recycling and responsible sourcing can strengthen Europe’s grid resilience.

 Copper is a strategic material for cables, transformers, and other critical components, enabling renewable energy and electricity grid infrastructure.
 With two-thirds of copper produced since 1900 still in use today, its durability and recyclability make it a key enabler of circular economy strategies in the energy sector.

-According to the Internal Copper Association Europe (ICAE)’s calculation, considering sources from ICSG, IWCC and ICAE’s Stocks & Flows Model, 4.1 million tonnes of copper are currently used each year in the EU, with around 50% supplied by recycling.
-Advanced recycling processes demonstrate the industry’s ability to recover and reuse this essential material, ensuring that even complex scrap can be transformed into high-purity copper that matches the performance of primary materials.
+According to the International Copper Association (ICA)’s calculation, considering sources from ICSG, IWCC and ICA’s Stocks & Flows Model, 4.1 million tonnes of copper are currently used each year in the EU, with around 50% supplied by recycling.
+Advanced recycling processes enable the recovery of high-purity copper from complex scrap, offering performance characteristics comparable to those required for many end uses.
 Existing infrastructure, buildings, and products hold significant potential as an urban copper mine for the electricity grid sector.

 However, meeting the growing demand for electricity grid expansion requires smart implementation of circular approaches.
 Yet, because recycling alone will not suffice to meet this demand, ensuring sustainability and competitiveness goals also depends on responsible mining.
 Together, these strategies help reduce social and environmental impacts, as well as compliance and supply chain risks.